akaitux/swayr/README.md

 4. The `date` module can show, you guess it, the current date and time!
 5. The `pactl` module can show the current volume percentage and muted state.
    Clicks can increase/decrease the volume or toggle the mute state.
+6. The `wpctl` module can show the current volume percentage and muted state.
+   Clicks can increase/decrease the volume or toggle the mute state.
+It requires PipeWire.
-6. The `nmcli` module uses NetworkManager's `nmcli` command line tool to show the currently connected wifi and its signal strength.
+7. The `nmcli` module uses NetworkManager's `nmcli` command line tool to show the currently connected wifi and its signal strength.
-7. The `iwctl` module the `iwctl` command line tool to show the currently connected wifi and its signal strength.
+8. The `iwctl` module the `iwctl` command line tool to show the currently connected wifi and its signal strength.